Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction.

-As far as Dictionary Object is concerned there is already a perfect built-in mechanism to retrieve information directly, using its unique Keys.
+In the case of the Dictionary Object, however, there is already a built-in mechanism to directly retrieve information using its unique keys.

-But, if you would like to know how to sort the Dictionary Object values, then let us go for a trial run.
-We have some sample data created in the earlier demonstration programs and will use those sample values as input to our sort program.
-The sample VBA Code with sample data is given below.
+Still, if you would like to learn how to sort the values stored in a Dictionary Object, let’s try a simple demonstration.
+We will reuse the sample data created in earlier example programs as input for our sorting routine.
+The sample VBA code with the test data is shown below.

 The DSort_Test() Main Procedure.